“There’s no point in participating. Ms. Graber can’t stand me, and besides, she never calls on me,” 12-year-old Kelly told me.

 “Optimistic thinkers view a negative event, like failing a test, as temporary,” explains psychologist Mary Alvord, author of Conquer Negative Thinking.
 “Pessimists say, ‘I did poorly on the math test, and I will suck at math and never be able to do it.’
 Some of it may be modeling of parents or others, some might be a biological tendency for mood fluctuation, but I think most is learned habits that can be changed.”

-These strategies can help your tween recognize and change negative thinking patterns.
+These strategies can help your tween recognize and change negative thoughts and thinking patterns.

 4 Ways To Change Negative Thinking In Teenagers: